jrtashjian/curatewp-related-posts/README.md

 Related Posts by [CurateWP](https://curatewp.com) is a lightweight plugin that allows you to display a list of related posts for the content on your website.

-Quickly and easily add a section of related posts from within the post editor ro in your theme's code.
+Quickly and easily add a section of related posts from within the post editor or in your theme's code.
 The provided shortcode, Gutenberg block, and template function gives you the flexibility you need.

 ## Installation